 Operating at two levels, the constellation is the manifestation of the reflexive research process, illuminating both design and curatorial practice.
 It makes an original contribution to knowledge in two ways: firstly as the visual delineation of a prototype curatorial strategy for researching, framing and communicating narratives of design; secondly it offers a conceptualisation of concept development in design practice, shown as the continuous exploration of a design space.
 This articulates how prototyping, as a key design method, can encourage innovation through the exploration and analysis of concepts at varying levels of detail, with the aim of developing new perspectives.

 This thesis also makes an original contribution on a methodological level by extending the practice and discourse of prototyping to the method of exhibition, framing it as a strategy for innovation in design research.
 This adds to current discourse surrounding practice-led research within art and design.
 It also contributes to nascent discourse in relation to curatorial practice for design, and the growing interest in the specificities of design curation, in the context of the museum.

 |Date of Award||2016|

-|Add any sponsors of the thesis research||Economic and Social Research Council & V&A Museum of Design Dundee|
+|Sponsors||Economic and Social Research Council, UK & V&A Museum of Design Dundee|

 |Supervisor||Louise Valentine (Supervisor) & Sandra Wilson (Supervisor)|